-People most commonly take benfotiamine by mouth for nerve damage caused by diabetes (diabetic neuropathy) and alcoholism.
-It is also used for Alzheimer disease, arthritis, and other conditions, but there is no good scientific evidence to support these other uses.
+People use benfotiamine for nerve damage caused by diabetes (diabetic neuropathy).
+It is also used for alcohol use disorder, Alzheimer disease, arthritis, and other conditions, but there is no good scientific evidence to support most of these uses.

 Possibly Effective for

 Possibly Ineffective for